Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Additional Results

 \subsection{Additional Per-sample Metric Analysis}

-Figures \ref{fig:analysis-mnist-0.25} through \ref{fig:analysis-fmnist-1.0} show the distributions of our three proposed metrics for interpreting robustness, the input gradient norms, input Hessian spectral norms, and local Lipschitz constants.
+Figures \ref{fig:analysis-mnist-0.25} through \ref{fig:analysis-fmnist-1.0} complete our presentation of the three proposed metrics for interpreting robustness, the input gradient norms, input Hessian spectral norms, and local Lipschitz constants, over three datasets and values of $\sigma$ (see also Figure \ref{fig:analysis-mnist-0.5} in the main text).
 We use various training methods on MNIST and Fashion-MNIST under $\sigma \in \{0.25, 0.5, 1.0\}$.
 Echoing the analysis of RQ1 in Section \ref{sec:fine_grained_analysis}, DPSGD produces a bimodal distribution for the Hessian and gradient norms, while Regular training exhibits a log-normal distribution and smaller tails for large metric values.
 PSAC shifts the distributions to be closer to those of Regular training by reducing clipping bias.
 DP-CERT methods, on the other hand, shift the distribution towards smaller metric values, resulting in higher certified accuracy.
 An exception is DP-Stability, which has significantly higher average gradient and Hessian norms, but without the mode at very high values, and with lower local Lipschitz constants than the other three variants.

 Figure \ref{fig:mnist-certified-radii-dist} shows the distribution of certified radii for baseline training methods and an instance of DP-CERT for the same settings as Figure \ref{fig:analysis-mnist-0.5}.
 Whereas Regular, DPSGD, and PSAC training all have a large spike of samples that cannot be certified at any level, DP-Gaussian achieves certified radii above 1.0 for most samples, with the mode even higher at 1.6.